Understanding the Base Keyword in C# with a Practical Example

 }

-// Override method to extend base functionality
+// Override base method

 public override void DisplayInfo()